ozzimpact/ozzimpact.github.io/_posts/2015-03-25-jenkins-opencover-nunit-code-metrics-coberture-oh-my.md

 layout: post
 title: "Useful Jenkins Plugins and Configuration"
 description: Jenkins, OpenCover, NUnit, Code Metrics, Cobertura Oh my!
 headline:
 category: development
-tags: [jenkins, opencover, code, metrics, cobertura, ci, git, continuous integration]
+tags: [jenkins, opencover, code, metrics, cobertura, ci, git, continuous integration] cooperated:true
 comments: true
 mathjax:

 ---

 ## Jenkins, OpenCover, NUnit, Code Metrics, Cobertura Oh my!
 In this tutorial, we will be talking about how to provide ```CI(Continuous Integration)``` for ```.NET``` projects using ```Jenkins```.
 And how to be informed about code and test coverage and code metrics.
 _**Pre-Build**_
  • Ensure that Jenkins and Git installed properly with necessary plugins and tools which are defined below.(_**Info**: Extract all tools to ``C:\Tools\{toolname}\`` folder._)
  • Jenkins settings should be configured to be able to run C# project and code metrics tool which is needed to prepare report, properly.
 Meaning by that, MSBuild and Visual Studio Code Metrics Tool should be registered.
 _**Build**_
  • Source code should be pulled to Jenkins from git or any other scm repository.(In this example Github is used.)
 A Jenkins job is created for this action.
  • After pulling the project, another Jenkins job is configured to build solution using MSBuildPlugin which is installed earlier.
  • Afterwards, build step should be set to generate OpenCover coverage result using NUnit test runner and another build step should be added to get OpenCover coverage result as an HTML file.
  • If you want to convert OpenCover coverage results to Cobertura reports, another build step should be added.
 There is a nuget package to make this easier which is OpenCoverToCoberturaConverter. ([Why Cobertura?](https://github.com/cobertura/cobertura/wiki/FAQ))
  • After reports, another build step is added to calculate code metrics using VS Code Metrics Power Tool.
  _**Post-Build**_
  • As a post-build action, publishing Cobertura coverage report step should be added using Cobertura for Jenkins.
  • And also Jenkins provides publishing reports as HTML files.
 Again, another post-build step should be added for this using HtmlPublisherPlugin.
  • To publish NUnit test results as a post-build action, NUnitPlugin is configured.
  • To publish code metrics as a post-build action, Record VS Code Metrics Power Tool Report is configured.